pozsarzs/alanz80x/README.md

 ### In a nutshell

 This state machine differs from Turing's original model in several ways: it has four general and two special I/O tapes and some registers.

-Unlike the traditional multi-tape Turing, this machine always handles only two tapes (and/or registers), it reads the one specified in the previous tuple and writes the one specified in the current tuple.
-The purpose and permissions of the general tapes are not specified, but the machine starts with a recommended default setting that can be changed.
+But differs from traditional multi-tape machine, because it always handles only two tapes (and/or registers).
+It reads the one specified in the previous tuple and writes the one specified in the current tuple.
+The purpose and access mode of the general tapes are not specified.
+The machine will return to this setting after restarting.

 The recommended setup defines a user data and program tape, a temporary tape, and a results tape.
 The machine has two additional special-purpose tapes: the stack and the other representing one of the standard output devices.
 Machine can write to output device: CON:, AUX:, LST:, PRN:, TRM: and if you are very lucky, how do you have PUN: instead of or in addition tape.
+You can also configure the way the tapes are accessed and the feedback method for failed readings.
 The tapes are represented by text files that are updated after each step.

 One register can be used arbitrarily and the others provide information about the current state of the machine.
 The purpose and permissions of the registers are predefined.
 The registers store data as a string of symbols, and can be specified in the tuple instead of a tape.